AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Next, Direct Auto allows you to choose how you pay each month.
 You can pay your bill online, in person, over the phone, or via mail.
 And you don’t have to pay the same way each month.
 Direct Auto doesn’t require you to keep a credit card or checking account on file.

 If you choose not to set up auto pay or keep payment information on file, make sure you remind yourself to pay your premium each month.
-If your insurer does decide to cancel your policy mid-term due to nonpayment, it must give you 30 days’ notice, however.5
+If your insurer does decide to cancel your policy mid-term due to nonpayment, it must give you 30 days’ notice, however.8

-3. Best Car Insurance for Military Families in Georgia - USAA
+5. Best for Military and Veterans - USAA

 What We Like Most: